 A lifelong learner, Satish brings continual upgrading and skill addition to his profession along with more than 30 years of experience as a physiotherapist.
 He received his Bachelor of Science in Physiotherapy from the University of Bombay and that began a life-long quest for additional learning.

 He followed his degree immediately with a post-graduation certification in medical rehabilitation for physiotherapists from All Indian Institute of Physical Medicine and Rehabilitation in Bombay.

 In 1982, he passed the Canadian Physiotherapy Association examination and became a full-time active member.
-He received his Certificate in Medical Acupuncture from the University of Alberta under Dr. Steven Aung.
-He completed the Certificate Program in Gunn Intra Muscular Stimulation (IMS) from the Institute of Study and Treatment of Pain in 2003.
+In 1995, he completed his residency in Industrial rehabilitation and functional capacity testing in Chicago, Illinois by Matheson and associates He received his Certificate in Medical Acupuncture from the University of Alberta under Dr. Steven Aung.
+He completed the Certificate Program in Gunn Intra Muscular Stimulation (IMS) from the Institute of Study and Treatment of Pain.

 He trained under Professor Mariono Rocabado to study the diagnosis and treatment of temporomandibular joint disorders (TMJ) and cranial dysfunction.
 He completed his advanced manual therapy credentials and has been on the manual therapy roster of the College of Physical Therapists of Alberta.
 He completed McKenzie and Cyriax courses in manual therapy.